Gyles Brandreth: Podcasts

-In April 2019, Brandreth began co-hosting a podcast titled Something Rhymes with Purple alongside lexicographer Susie Dent.
+In April 2019, Brandreth began co-hosting a podcast, Something Rhymes with Purple, alongside lexicographer Susie Dent.
 The podcast discussed aspects of the English language such as historic or unusual words and their origins, as well as the origins of popular phrases and sayings.
 The podcast ended in July 2024.

-In September 2023, Brandreth began hosting another podcast, called Rosebud with Gyles Brandreth, where he interviews famous people about "their first memories and first experiences".
-Interviewees include Dame Judi Dench, Björn Ulvaeus, Miriam Margolyes and Sir Keir Starmer.
+In September 2023, Brandreth began hosting another podcast, Rosebud with Gyles Brandreth, in which he interviews famous people about "their first memories and first experiences".
+Interviewees include Judi Dench, Björn Ulvaeus, Miriam Margolyes and Keir Starmer.